My Ayurveda Experience in Kerala.

 After my panchakarma experience, I certainly felt different.
 There are some things I can say with 100% certainty made me feel better.

 Aches and pains in muscles were banished through application of herbal pastes, which – organic as they are – certainly packed a punch.
 I will say though that for at least two weeks after the retreat my body was very weak, my mind more anxious and my energy levels much lower than before.
 It’s like being stripped bare.
 One month on though, as I write this, my digestion has definitely improved and the detox has helped me to make different decisions to before about what and how I want to eat.

 Are you looking for the best panchakarma treatment in Kerala?
 Search Ayurveda retreats here!

 One year on: An update.

 When I returned from my travels in January 2016 I went to see an Ayurvedic doctor at home in the Netherlands.
-When I’d come home from travelling my face had erupted in spots – something I wasn’t used to at all!
-After a couple of consultations it became clear that some of the treatments I’d received in Kerala actually had not helped.
-I’d been given treatments for air (data) dosha problems, whereas my biggest challenge was excess fire (pitta).
+When I’d come home my face had erupted in spots – something that had never happened to me before.
+After a couple of consultations it became clear that some of the treatments I’d received in Kerala had actually not helped.
+I’d been given treatments for air (Vata) dosha problems, whereas my biggest challenge was excess fire (Pitta).